 How to plant on a slope

-Either way, it can be frustrating.
 I only have the tiniest bit of sloping border but plants don’t do well in it.
-I’m never quite sure exactly how to plant.
+That’s because I have never been quite sure exactly how to plant.

 And when I water the newly planted specimen, water trickles away, carrying soil with it.

 On the other hand, slopes offer a magnificent opportunity to show off layers of plants.
 And individual plants usually get more light.

 So I asked the advice of plantsman and broadcaster Stephen Ryan of Dicksonia Rare Plants near Melbourne, Australia.
 Stephen also has a YouTube channel, called the Horti-culturalists, where he talks about plants.